Pupil Premium

 Attendance for all PP children to be good or better.

 Attendance of all the groups to be above 95% and work towards schools previous target of 97%.
-(Covid absence will affect this).

 Activity in this academic year